afsc-assessments/ebswp_2023/doc/EBSpollock.md

 seems likely that recruitment in the near term will be below average yet the population dynamics, being data driven, projects recruitment to be average.
-Additional age-specific aspects of the spawning population indicates that the stock is at a low diversity of ages and the mean age of the spawning stock (weighted by spawning output) are both at relatively low levels (Fig.
-\ref{fig:age_diversity}). **We therefore rated the population-dynamic concern as level 2, a substantially increased concern.**
+Additional age-specific aspects of the spawning population indicates that the stock has recovered somewhat from  a low diversity of ages (for both the population and the mean age of the spawning stock weighted by spawning output Fig. \ref{fig:age_diversity}). **We therefore rated the population-dynamic concern as level 2, a substantially increased concern.**

-*Environmental/Ecosystem considerations*
-The winter of 2018/2019 began with near-average accumulation of sea ice in the Bering Sea during December and January, but warm, moist winds from the southwest persisted throughout February and eroded sea ice to extremely low levels (only 2018 was lower).
+*Environmental/Ecosystem considerations* The winter of 2018/2019 began with near-average accumulation of sea ice in the Bering Sea  during December and January, but warm, moist winds from the southwest persisted throughout February and eroded sea ice to extremely low levels (only 2018 was lower).
 Trends in sea ice and resulting extent of the cold pool were similar between 2018 and 2019, although a small cold pool occurred in 2019 and may have impacted pollock movement and ultimate distribution in 2019.
-That said, the winters of 2017/2018 and 2018/2019 were remarkably similar in terms of sea ice phenology
+That said, the winters of 2017/2018 and 2018/2019 were remarkably similar in terms of sea ice extent and phenology (Thoman in 2019 EBS ESR) due to wind patterns.
+Therefore ecosystem  indicators from 2018 may provide insights into 2019 conditions for pollock.
+In 2018, warm  water temperatures and ??LOWER?? salinity north of St.
-and (see Thoman in 2019 EBS ESR) extent as well as wind patterns, therefore ecosystem indicators from 2018 may provide insights into 2019 conditions for pollock.
-In 2018, warm water temperatures and salinity north of St. Lawrence Island may have contributed to the northward movement of pollock into the northern Bering Sea (see Eisner et al. in 2019 EBS ESR).
+Lawrence Island may have  contributed to the northward movement of pollock into the northern Bering Sea  (see Eisner et al. in 2019 EBS ESR).
 With warm conditions persisting through  winter 2018/2019, it is possible that pollock remained in the northern Bering  Sea or were able to move along the shelf (north or south) early in the spring/summer of 2019.
 The 2018 year class experienced favorable conditions between a cooler summer as age-0s (2018) followed by a  warmer spring as age-1s (2019) (see Yasumiishi in 2019 EBS ESR).

 The 2018 year class was sampled using surface trawls in the southern and northern Bering Sea  as age-0 in late summer 2018.
-Summer of 2018 was warm (above-average thermal conditions) and age-0 fish had low energy density across the shelf (see Siddon et al. and
-  Sewall et al. 2019 EBS ESR).
+Summer of 2018 was warm (above-average thermal conditions) and age-0 fish had low energy density across the shelf (see Siddon et al. and   Sewall et al. 2019 EBS ESR).
 The mean size of the 2018 year class was average but their  biomass index was below average (Whitehouse in 2019 EBS ESR).
 However, anomalous winds from  the southwest during February 2019 may have bolstered productivity over the shelf, sustained metabolic demands, and subsidized overwinter survival of the 2018 year class of  pollock.

  The 2019 condition of juvenile (age-1) and adult pollock based on length-weight residuals was assessed in the southern and northern survey regions.
 Over the southern shelf, age-1 pollock have had positive length-weight residuals for the past 4 years while adult  pollock had negative residuals in 2017-2018, but switched to positive residuals in 2019.
  The negative values are driven by fish sampled in the inner domain where unprecedentedly  warm temperatures may have tested metabolic limits.
 Over the northern shelf, age-1 pollock  had positive residuals (although less positive than 2018) while adult pollock continued  negative residuals for the past 3 years (see Laman in 2019 EBS ESR).
 Over the southern  shelf, abundance increased 53% while biomass increased 75%, indicating movement of adult  fish back over the southern shelf.
 In the northern Bering Sea, abundance increased 59%, but  biomass decreased 11%, indicating successful recruitment of younger age classes of pollock  over the northern shelf (Britt Sept GPT presentation).

-Prey: Small copepods form the prey base for larval to early juvenile pollock during spring.
+*Prey:* Small copepods form the prey base for larval to early juvenile pollock during spring.
 Late juvenile pollock feed on a variety of planktonic crustaceans, including calanoid copepods and euphausiids (principally Thysanoessa inermis and T. raschii).
 Pollock diets become more piscivorous with age and cannibalism is commonly observed.

 The number of small copepods available to juvenile pollock across the shelf during spring  2019 was high compared to historical abundances and increased from spring to fall, indicating  good foraging conditions for larval and juvenile pollock early in the year.
 However, the  abundance of large (typically more lipid-rich) copepods was low overall (lower than in 2018).
 Although direct measurements of euphausiid abundances for both 2018 and 2019 indicate low  abundances, age-0 fish diets from 2018 contained over 50% euphausiids, suggesting euphausiids  may provide an alternative, lipid-rich prey source when large copepods are not as abundant.
 Indirect information on prey resources for pollock is discussed below under ‘Competitors’.

 *Predators:* Pollock are cannibalistic and rates of cannibalism might be expected to increase as the biomass of older, larger fish increases concurrent with increases